 Before cooking, find the grain and slice a corner of the flat.
 This will make it easier to find the direction of the grain when the brisket is done and ready to be sliced.

-How can I use leftover oven-cooked beef brisket?
+How can I use leftover baked beef brisket?

-You’ll often find chopped brisket used in tacos, sandwiches, and chili.
-Other delicious uses for leftover brisket are in brisket hash, soups, stews, quesadillas, topping on pizza, and brisket and beans, to name a few.
+You’ll often find chopped brisket in tacos, sandwiches, and chili.
+Other delicious uses for leftover brisket are brisket hash, soups, stews, quesadillas, pizza toppings, and brisket and beans, to name a few.

 Recipe FAQ’s